Jkgitau/Vision-board/README.md

-Things I want to achieve in 2024 by God’s Grace
+Things I want to achieve in 2024 by God’s Grace:

+My year's theme is Jeremiah 32:27 Amplified Bible (AMP)

+“Behold, I am the LORD, the God of all flesh; is there anything too difficult for Me?”

 In 2024, I want to focus on the following thematic areas:
 1. Research and PhD work